 Plantronics is recognized as the workspace communications brand.
-After all, the company’s Voyager models are salient in cubicles of all fields, but today we’re inspecting one of its newer products: the Plantronics BackBeat Fit 3100, a pair of durable true wireless earbuds.
+After all, the company’s Voyager models are salient in cubicles of all fields, but today we’re inspecting the Plantronics BackBeat FIT 3100, a pair of durable true wireless earbuds.
 For those who prioritize safety over sound quality, these pricey earbuds may serve as a unique stocking stuffer.

 While anyone can use these earbuds, they’re intended for athletes—specifically for runners and swimmers.
 The IP57 certification means that they can withstand dusty conditions and complete submersion.
 What’s more, the ear hook design lends itself nicely to a stable fit during vigorous movement.
 If you’re an outdoor runner, the Ambient Aware ear tips will be of use as they’re designed to allow the ingress of external noise so you’re always aware of your surroundings.